gsc229/vanity-numbers/RUNPYTHONAPP.md

 ```
 You can set those same variables in a .env file in the root.
 If you aren't keen on setting up Pipenv, you can create your own variables in the code.
 Valid phone numbers take the form 1-555-555-5555, +15555555555.
-As long as they have 11 numbers and 1 as the country code they will pass validation.
+As long as they have 11 numbers total and 1 as the country code they will pass validation.

 ## Testing The Application